 Here, the density is a derived quantity, defined by $\rho = \upmu (\partial p/\partial\upmu) - p$.
 The Legendre transformation governs the thermodynamic equivalence of the choice of $\upmu$ as a parameter instead of $n$ as in Brown's fluid formalism.
 The trace of the perfect fluid energy-momentum tensor takes the form

-We already notice here the analogue between $\rho$ and $p$ in Brown's and Schutz's formalisms, a feature that will continue to emerge throughout the section.
-In a similar fashion, we start by deriving the field equations and equations of motion, show the on-shell reduction, thermodynamic quantities, and conservation equations.
+We already notice here the analog between $\rho$ and $p$ in Brown's and Schutz's formalisms, a feature that will continue to emerge throughout the section.
+In a similar fashion, we start by deriving the field equations and equations of motion and show the on-shell reduction, thermodynamic quantities, and conservation equations.